johnolafenwa/TorchFusion-Utils/README.md

 **Mixed Precision Training**

-In just two lines of code, you can speed up training of your pytorch models, reduce memory usage on any GPU and fit in larger batch sizes than was previously possible on your GPU.
+In just two lines of code, you can speed up training of your [Pytorch](https://pytorch.org) models, reduce memory usage on any GPU and fit in larger batch sizes than was previously possible on your GPU.

 <pre>#convert your model and optimizer to mixed precision mode
 model, optim = convertToFP16(model,optim)